fawwaz-tasneem/Tic-Tac-Toe/Documentation.md

 ## 7. Conclusion

 **Hex Tic Tac Toe** is an innovative reinterpretation of a classic game that leverages modern C++ programming, modular design, and SFML for an engaging graphical interface.
-This documentation has detailed the mathematical foundations (including axial coordinates, axial-to-pixel conversion, and winning condition equations), UI design principles, and overall code architecture.
-We welcome contributions and suggestions for future improvements.
+This document has detailed the mathematical foundations (including axial coordinates, the axial-to-pixel conversion, and winning condition equations), the UI design principles, and the overall code architecture.
+Contributions and suggestions for further improvements are welcome.

 For further questions or contributions, please consult the source code or open an issue in the project repository.